 Determination of storage root infestation and damage: This was assessed by separating the harvested SR into whole and damaged (i.e: tubers showing insect wounds, or dark scarred spots on the surface).
 Damage levels were expressed as the percentage of SR with overt insect wounds over the total numbers of harvested SR.

-Yield assessment: Plants in the 4 inner ridges were harvested and data was collected on stover yield, SR count, and SR yield (commercial and non-commercial grades) (Wolde et al., (2014).
+Yield assessment: Plants in the 4 inner ridges were harvested and data was collected on stover yield, SR count, and SR yield (commercial and non-commercial grades) (Wolde et al., 2014).
 The SR were graded into commercial or marketable (150 to 300 g of weight without damage) and non-commercial grades (< 150 g of weight with some level of damages).
 The SR are graded as marketable based on shape quality (no insect damage, not curved, crooked, constricted or misshapen) and size (diameter was not less than 2.5 cm and length not less than 5 cm or weight of about 150-300 g).
 Yield loss was determined from total weight of harvested roots per plot by taking out the weight of commercial roots and expressing it as a percentage using the equation below:

 Yield Loss=TRW-CRWTRW X 100